-POLICY 2.2.1: UCF shall continue to promote recycling by strategically placing receptacles at campus facilities (inside/outside).
+POLICY 2.2.1: The University shall continue to promote recycling by strategically placing receptacles inside and outside of campus facilities.

-POLICY 2.2.2: UCF Recycling shall continue to work with departments to properly recycle or repurpose materials that would otherwise be discarded; and promote responsible purchasing plans that minimize waste generation and reduce chemical waste.
+POLICY 2.2.1: UCF Recycling shall continue to work with departments to properly recycle or repurpose materials that would otherwise be discarded.

-POLICY 2.2.3: UCF shall construct a Recycling Center (as funding becomes available) to centralize recycling efforts, house compactors and equipment, and increase the efficiency of our recycling collection process.
+POLICY 2.2.3: The University shall construct a Recycling Center to increase the efficiency of the recycling collection process, as funding becomes available.
+The Center will centralize the University's recycling efforts and house compactors, equipment, and operational tools.